blutsvente/PSS-DSL-syntax/README.md

 # PSS-DSL-syntax
-PSS DSL (Portable Stimulus Specification domain-specific language) syntax for Sublime Text 3+4.
+PSS-DSL (Portable Stimulus Specification domain-specific language) syntax for Sublime Text 3+4.
+It supports highlighting of embedded C-code in exec blocks.

 ## Manual Install
 Place the syntax files somewhere in the Packages directory of Sublime.
 Check View->Syntax, an entry "PSS" should be there.